Contrasting Euro Tech (NASDAQ:CLWT) & F45 Training (NYSE:FXLV)

 Analyst Recommendations

-This is a summary of recent ratings for Euro Tech and F45 Training, as reported by MarketBeat.com.
+This is a summary of current ratings and target prices for F45 Training and Euro Tech, as provided by MarketBeat.com.

 |Sell Ratings